SOARingLab/TOS-arm/README.md

 ## Prerequisite

-For Ubuntu 20.04 on x86, just run `make init` and skip this section.
+For Ubuntu 20.04 on x86, just run `make init` and skip rest words of this section.

 ### GCC toolchain